molangning/bypass/README.md

 For self hosting, please fork this repository and import it into replit with the forked repository.

+## Bypass is restricted

+Please open a issue with a screenshot of the resticted page and the name of your school.

 ## I have found problems in the code/website or I want to suggest something.

 If you have found bugs in the code, please feel free to open a issue in the github repo.